After Placement of Dental Implants

 Control of Pain

 You should begin taking pain medication– with food – – as soon as you arrive home, so the medications are working before the local anesthetic wears off.
-If you have been given a prescription, have it filled and begin taking the medication as soon as you arrive home and are settled.
+If you have been given a prescription, have it filled and begin taking the medication as directed.
 Be sure to read and follow the instructions on the bottle.
-Unless otherwise prescribed by your surgeon, for moderate pain 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 3-4 hours.
-Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
-Ibuprofen purchased over-the-counter comes in 200 mg tablets: 2-3 tablets may be taken every 3-4 hours as needed for pain.
-For severe pain, the prescribed medication should be taken as directed.
-Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to.
+Do not take any medication if you are allergic, or have been instructed by your doctor not to.
 If you develop a rash, hives, or trouble breathing, discontinue all medications and immediately call our office.

 Be sure to take the prescribed antibiotics as directed until they are gone to help prevent infection.